mleone13/project-3/README.md

   For additional questions and/or information, please go to the creator's Github at: github.com/, or email one of the above contributors.

   ## License
-  * Copyright &copy;2022 by , Mary Leone, and .
+  * Copyright &copy;2022 by Sarah Yang, Mary Leone, Sylvester Brandon, and Daniel Ornelas